The Railholiday Green Page

 Social and Charity Work

-- Dave has been the treasurer for the St Germans' Village Community Shop Project, helping to set up the shop, and is now a voluntary member of staff.
+- Dave has been the treasurer for the St Germans' Village Community Shop Project, helping to set up the shop, and Lizzy is now a voluntary member of staff.

-Dave is the treasurer for the May Tree Fair - an annual village weekend of activities, with processions, bands, and much more, that we were founders of about ten years ago.
-In 2022 we sponsored the toilets for the village activities on the recreation ground, and intend to do so again in the future.
+- Dave is the treasurer for the May Tree Fair - an annual village weekend of activities, with processions, bands and much more, that we were founders of about ten years ago.
+In 2022 we sponsored the toilets for the village activities on the recreation ground and intend to do so again in the future.

 - We play in a band Wurlitza giving old silent films a new lease of life with a new live music soundtrack.
 Lizzy also plays in various other collaborations often performing for charities, including for the school, the May Tree Fair, the local youth theatre group, the WI and more.

-- In the past we have offered work experience for students with an interest in tourism, and Lizzy has done talks on sustainable tourism to Camborne College students, Cornwall Wildlife Trust and Tamar Valley Tourism Association.
-One of our proudest moments has been seeing our apprentice Ben go on to work at Lappa Valley, and become a director at Plym Valley Railway.
+- In the past we have offered work experience for students with an interest in tourism and Lizzy has done talks on sustainable tourism to Camborne College students, Cornwall Wildlife Trust and Tamar Valley Tourism Association.
+One of our proudest moments has been seeing our apprentice Ben go on to work at Lappa Valley and become a director at Plym Valley Railway.

 - Lizzy is an ambassador for the Coast Project’s Heritage and Environmental Growth schemes, spreading the word about local heritage and positive pollinator planting.